AnupamKhosla/marqueedirection/README.md

 ### marquee_overflow_setInterval
 Marquee effect acheived with native setInterval by incrementing/decrementing `scrollTop`/`scrollLeft` with setInterval. data-\* plugin initialaztion also added.
 Since setInterval doesn't fire earlier than 10ms so the practical speed limit with this method is 1px to 10ppx per second.
 This could be incresed by decreasing the fram rate, i.e. increasing scrollTop/left in more than 1px steps.
 But jquery animate natively takes care of this.
 So better use marquee-animate-toggle above file.

+The problem is solved now.
+And the next version of the plugin will support css3 transitions. :-)

 ### marquee_translate_transition
 Marquee effect _to be_ acheived with transtion property over `translate` so as to use native css transition with gpu acceleration.
 This file doesn't work yet.
 Problem is with [unneccessary delay required](http://stackoverflow.com/q/42930773/3429430) -- Pending.